 December 2002 - July 2006

-I spent my first four years at Macromedia and Adobe managing a subscription-based product called the Developer Resource Kit.
+I spent my first four years at Macromedia (later acquired by Adobe) managing a subscription-based product called the Developer Resource Kit.
 Between releases, I spoke at conferences, contributed to the Java open-source community, and built and maintained Macromedia’s first blog and RSS aggregation platforms.

 Amazing Media (July 1999 - December 2002)